francissibal/Credit_Card_Fraud_Analysis/README.md

     age_group;
 ```
 ### ✅ Query 3 Result
+Insight:
+“Older customers (46+) not only account for the majority of fraudulent transactions (1,109 cases), but they also show higher fraud rates (0.56–0.69%) compared to younger groups (0.35–0.38%).
+This suggests fraudsters disproportionately target older cardholders, making them an important focus for prevention and awareness campaigns.”

 | age_group | total_transactions | fraudulent_transactions | fraud_rate_percent |
 |-----------|--------------------|--------------------------|--------------------|
 | 18-25     | 17,622             | 149                      | 0.84553            |